evalf/nutils/docs/index.rst

   * **Speed**.
 Nutils are self-optimizing and support parallel computation.
     Typical scripting inefficiencies are discouraged by design.

-For latest project news and developments visit the project website `<nutils.org>`_.
+For latest project news and developments visit the project website at `<nutils.org>`_.